palourde/uchiwa-docs/docs/content/getting-started/installation.md

 {{< note title="Note" >}}
 This documentation provides instructions for advanced users who want to build their own packages.
-Otherwise, we highly recommend to use the system packages in order to get stable releases and easier installation.
+Otherwise, we highly recommend to use the system packages in order to get stable releases and an easier installation experience.
 {{< /note >}}

 ### Prerequisites